turiyadev/random-int64/README.md

 Note that browsers limit the resolution of `performance.now()` to a few microseconds (or sometimes more), which limits the amount of entropy that can be collected on each call.
-In this case, `RandomInt64` will still generate perfectly usable sequences of random values, however, successive outputs may contain repeated bit strings that are merely rotated by 32 bits.
+In this case, `RandomInt64` will still generate usable sequences of random values, however, outputs may exhibit high degrees of determinism when generated in rapid succession.

 For this reason, `RandomInt64` is somewhat more suited for server-side usage.